 The gold and copper mine development project is located in Surigao del Norte, Northern Mindanao in the Philippines, and comprises the Boyongan and Bayugo deposits.
-A portion of the Bayugo deposits are located on what is known as the Kalayaan property which is subject impact of amortization of TSF3 rehabilitation costs reflecting the impact of higher mining and milling costs partly offset by higher tonnage to a joint venture agreement with Manila Mining Corporation.
+A portion of the Bayugo deposits are located on what is known as the Kalayaan property which is subject to a joint venture agreement with Manila Mining Corporation.

 The project secured environmental compliance certifications in 2013.
 The metallurgical studies to determine the optimal processes for higher metal recovery from the ore body are in their advanced stages.
 Detailed hydrogeological studies and drilling of the mine decline are ongoing.
-The results of the pre-feasibility study have been presented to the Philex Board on 1 August 2014.
+The results of the pre-feasibility study have been presented to the Philex board on 1 August 2014.